mr-medi/HostPanic/README.md

 # HostPanic

-Hacking tool to seek host header injections and escalate it with other kind of vulns like web cache poissoning
+Hacking tool to seek host header injections and escalate it with other kind of vulns like web cache poissoning.

+Feel free to contact me via Twitter (https://twitter.com/mr_medi_) for any suggestion or any help using this tool.

 ## Installation